Joint Beamforming Design for RIS-enabled Integrated Positioning and Communication in Millimeter Wave Systems: Introduction

 In contrast to the individual analysis of communication and positioning performance described above, several works focused on the design of RIS-aided integrated systems.
-Yu {\emph{et al.}} \cite{Yu2022TSP} proposed a RIS-enabled integrated framework and designed a integrated transmission protocol.
-Luo {\emph{et al.}} \cite{Luo2023TVT} explored the signal-to-noises (SNRs) of the radar detection and user communication by deploying a RIS, and demonstrated the advantages offered by the RIS through simulations.
-Hu {\emph{et al.}} \cite{Hu2021LWC} designed a robust RIS-aided communication system by considering uncertain UE locations, and showed that the quality of service (QoS) requirement can be satisfied with the assistance of the RIS.
-He {\emph{et al.}} \cite{He2020WCNCW} considered both the positioning accuracy and data rate by designing adaptive RIS phase shifts.
-Luan {\emph{et al.}} \cite{Luan2022VTC} derived the squared position error bound (PEB) with a RIS, and formulated the integrated system by minimizing the PEB while guaranteeing the achievable data rate constraint in the case of VLoS only.
-However, research related to joint beamforming design is limited for an IPAC system with RIS.
+For instance, Yu {\emph{et al.}} \cite{Yu2022TSP} introduced a RIS-enabled integrated framework with a focus on designing a novel transmission protocol.
+This approach shows the potential of RIS in enhancing integrated systems through innovative transmission strategies.
+Luo {\emph{et al.}} \cite{Luo2023TVT} delved into signal-to-noises (SNRs) of radar detection and user communication with the involvement of RIS.
+The results demonstrated the benefits that RIS can bring to both communication and radar sensing aspects.
+Moreover, Hu {\emph{et al.}} \cite{Hu2021LWC} addressed the challenge of uncertain UE locations by proposing a robust RIS-aided communication system, and showed that the quality of service (QoS) requirement can be satisfied with the assistance of a RIS.
+Luan {\emph{et al.}} \cite{Luan2022VTC} derived the squared position error bound (PEB) within a RIS-enhanced system.
+Their work formulated an optimization problem that minimizes PEB while ensuring achievable rate constraints, offering insights into the potential of RIS to improve positioning accuracy.
+While these works have made significant strides in understanding the benefits of RIS within integrated systems, it is evident that there remains an avenue to explore the joint beamforming designs within IPAC systems that incorporate RIS.